Associate Professor and Director of Graduate Studies

 Office: Social Sciences 320

 Kristen Schilt's research interests center on sociology of gender and sexualities, the sociology of culture, and the sociology of work and occupations.
 A central focus of her work is finding new ways to make visible the taken-for-granted cultural assumptions about gender and sexuality that serve to naturalize and reproduce social inequality.
-She is currently working on a historical sociology book project titled “Conceptualizing People: Exemplary Cases and the Disciplines of Gender.”
+She recently published Other, Please Specify: Queer Methods in Sociology.
+She is currently working on a historical sociology book project titled Conceptualizing Agnes: Exemplary Cases and the Disciplines of Gender.
 The book is part of a larger collaboration with multi-media artist, Chase Joynt, and will be accompanied by an experimental film project.